houzyk/hs-katas/readme.md

 # HS Katas

-1. sameCase.hs - check if two char letters are of the same case.
+1. sameCase - check if two char letters are of the same case.

 2. uniqueInOrder -  returns list without any elements with the same value next to each other while preserving the original order.